stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ## Working with Containers

-Fedora Workstation automatically includes support for containers.
-[Podman](https://podman.io/) provides the features of Docker and [toolbx](https://containertoolbx.org/) helps you manage container environments for developing your projects.
+Fedora Workstation automatically has support for running containers with [Podman](https://podman.io/).
+This provides the features of Docker for running container images.
+It also includes [toolbx](https://containertoolbx.org/), which uses containers to manage environments for developing your projects.

 To use a graphical interface for working with containers, add [Podman Desktop](https://podman-desktop.io) to your system.
 To install Podman Desktop, go to _Software_, search for _Podman Desktop_, select the entry from the list, and choose _Install_.

+To create container images, install [buildah](https://buildah.io).
+This command-line tool provides the same features as Docker for building container images.

 ### Podman

-Podman replaces [Docker](https://www.docker.com/), and also has additional features to integrate better with both the Linux operating system and Kubernetes.
+Podman replaces [Docker](https://www.docker.com/) for running container images, and also has additional features to integrate better with both the Linux operating system and Kubernetes.
 For example, [you can run Podman containers as standard system services](https://www.redhat.com/sysadmin/quadlet-podman).

 Podman accepts the same syntax as the _docker_ command-line tool, and will read Dockerfiles.
 Both Docker and Podman use the OCI image format, so that images created either product will work with the other.
 By default, Podman will check the Docker public registry for container images, as well as [Quay](https://quay.io/) registries.